SatyKrish/aks-csi-storage-drivers/README.md

 During a failure event, backed up data can be restored to a Managed Disk from the Snapshot created in the pervious section.
 This done by creating a `PersistentVolumeClaim` resource based on an existing `VolumeSnapshot`.
 CSI provisioner will then create a new `PersistentVolume` from the snapshot.

+1. Lets simulate failure by deleting the pods and persistent volume created earlier.
+    ```sh
+    $ kubectl delete -f manifests/1-azure-disk-csi-dynamic-pv.yaml -n csi-test
+    ```

+    ```
+    OUTPUT:

+    persistentvolumeclaim/azure-disk-dynamic deleted
+    deployment.apps/azure-disk-dynamic deleted
+    ```
+2. Ensure the `PersistentVolume` and `Disk` in AKS `MC_***` resource group are deleted.
-1. Review the `PersistenVolumeClaim` in the manifest - `manifests/3-azure-disk-csi-restore.yaml` and ensure `dataSource` maps to the `VolumeSnapshot` created in previous section.
+3. Review the `PersistenVolumeClaim` in the manifest - `manifests/3-azure-disk-csi-restore.yaml` and ensure `dataSource` maps to the `VolumeSnapshot` created in previous section.

 2. Apply the manifest.